 Atropine drops are administered in the eye in the conjunctival sac.
 This is the area behind the lower eyelid that allows for movement of the eyeball and eyelids.
 Atropine drops dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.

-Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Walter Yim and the helpful staff at The Pacific Eye Care Myopia Control Center.
+Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Walter Yim and the helpful staff at Pacific Eye Care.